musicmichaelc/PolyPitch/README.md

 ### Installation
 To install: put the PolyPitch folder in your SC extensions directory.
 Copy into that folder a PolyPitch.scx file.
 There are some prebuilt ones provided, and compilation instructions also follow.

-Prebuilt binaries can be found on the "release" tab above.
+Prebuilt binaries can be found on the [\"releases\"](https://github.com/BansMarbol/PolyPitch/releases) tab above.

 ### Compiling
 To compile for platforms other than Mac, using the SC native FFT interface, comment out: